Network Time Server and GPS NTP Appliances

-With the proliferation of distributed computer systems, network time synchronization has increasingly become of critical importance.
-A network time server provides a computer network with an accurate time resource.
-By utilising GPS and radio time and frequency broadcasts it can provide highly precise timing information to client computers.
-Most time servers utilize the Network Time Protocol to synchronize servers, workstations and general network infrastructure.
+With the expansion of distributed computer systems, network time synchronization has increasingly become of critical importance.
+A network time server provides computer networks with an accurate time resource.
+By utilizing GPS and radio time and frequency broadcasts it can provide highly precise timing information to client computers.
+Most time servers utilize the Network Time Protocol to synchronize servers, workstations and general network equipment.

-The Network Time Protocol (NTP) has been widely adopted as the standard means of disseminating time on computer networks.
-The protocol is a client-server based protocol, whereby a client requests time from a server which duly responds with a time-stamp.
+The Network Time Protocol (NTP) has been widely adopted as the standard means of distributing time on computer networks.
+The protocol is client-server based, whereby a client requests time from a server which duly responds with a time-stamp.
 NTP includes a number of complex algorithms that can eliminate round-trip delays.
 It also synchronizes time in a seamless manner by adjusting the tick of a computers systems clock rather than stepped adjustments.
-In this manner problems associated with backward stepped time adjustments are alleviated.
+This removes problems associated with backward stepped time adjustments.

 The Importance of Consistent Time

 For many applications, synchronization of computer systems is of critical importance.
 Many tasks performed by distributed computer systems need to be performed in a predetermined manner.
 The only way this can be achieved is by synchronizing the time on the computers performing the tasks.

 Many other devices in addition to servers and workstations can be synchronized.
 Devices such as routers and switches, which form part of a networks infrastructure can also obtain time from a time server.